 For more information or to schedule a tour, contact us.
 Financial aid is available.

 Already registered for camp?
 Read your 2024 camper information packet (coming soon!) to find all the information you need to know, including a suggested packing list.

 All program fees include bus transportation with stops in the following towns:

 View or download the bus stop locations and schedule.

 Each day begins with an opening flag ceremony and singing.
 You'll then enjoy exciting activities including arts and crafts, swimming, sports, and more.
 The day ends with the traditional flag ceremony.

 Emily "Moo" Vitkauskas can’t wait for the upcoming camp season.
 This will be Moo’s fifth year as Director, but eleventh year working at Wind-in-the Pines day camp.
 Previously she has been a Unit Counselor, Program Director, and Assistant Director here at WIP Day.
 She believes camp is a place for everyone to be genuine and to challenge themselves.
 Outside of camp, Moo works as a second-grade teacher.
 She received her degree in education from Bridgewater State University after teaching in Ireland for a semester.
 At camp, Moo loves swimming in Gallows Pond and sing songs very loudly.
 She looks forward to meeting new campers this summer and seeing returning campers again.

 Camp Wind-in-the-Pines is an American Camp Association-accredited camp.
-This means that every three years, a nationally recognized organization ensures that everything we do (from the meals we serve to the programs we plan) is done in a safe way.
-By selecting an ACA-accredited camp, you can be assured your camper is safe.
+This means that every five years, a nationally recognized organization ensures that everything we do (from the meals we serve to the programs we plan) is done in a safe way.
+By selecting an ACA accredited-camp, you can be assured your camper is safe.